sui-foundation/sips/sips/sip-19.md

 - If at least one certificate cannot be executed, the whole request is denied.
 - If at least one certificate has already been executed, the whole request is denied.
-- If at least one certificate contains only owned object, the whole request is denied.
+- If at least one certificate does not access a shared object, the whole request is denied.
 - If at least one certificate has a different gas price than others, the whole request is denied.
 - If the number of certificates exceeds `N` , the whole request is denied.
   N should be small enough, say `N = 4`.